LaylaYuan/Play-with-Python/README.md

 ## Regression

-  The _Regression.py_ calculates the different **RMSE** under different learning rates in 10 epochs; The learning rate varies     from 1e-05 to 1.
+  The _Regression.py_ under _regression_ folder calculates the different **RMSE** under different learning rates in 10 epochs; The learning rate varies     from 1e-05 to 1.

   The plots below shows the variation of the RMSE under different learning rates.